icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 ## History

 - “Larry Page went to U of M and used the Michigan Terminal System. (…) when Google was working on App Engine, Page took inspiration from MTS and would exhort engineers to follow its example. (…) when I look at my AWS and GCP bills now, it feels very familiar!” ([source](https://news.ycombinator.com/item?id=35123587)) - The direct filiation between old-school university mainframes and current cloud services.

+- [Product Development as Iterated Taste](https://commoncog.com/product-development-iterated-taste/) - AWS sacrificed the simplicity of subscription pricing for S3 and went instead with a safe cost-following strategy because they had no clue how the users will use their service.

 - [£sd computing](https://en.wikipedia.org/wiki/%C2%A3sd#Computing) - The IBM 1401 mainframe (1959) optionally supported pounds/shillings/pence (£sd) currency arithmetics in hardware.